CodeRabbit alternative

 Veriploy sits a layer above that.
 Instead of commenting on every line, a human keeps the whole repository, the dependencies and the infrastructure under ongoing review, triages new CVEs and gives a judgement before larger releases.
 This bridge between automated diff feedback and a human system view is exactly what is missing when you rely on only one of them.

-In practice: the tool stays in the workflow and handles the day-to-day in the PR, Veriploy comes on top as ongoing oversight with Watch, Guard or Launch.
-If you have no baseline yet, start with Snapshot or Baseline and then decide which plan fits.
+In practice: the tool stays in the workflow and handles the day-to-day in the PR, Veriploy comes on top as ongoing oversight with Oversight, Guard or Launch.
+If you have no baseline yet, start with the Baseline and then decide which plan fits.

 05